All arguments allowed

 In the above example, it wouldn’t make any difference at

-had been called as a
+all if hello-component had been called as a

 function, i.e with parentheses instead of brackets (except